Here’s a handy post from Rebecca who writes the terrific blog Little Munch.

 Gorgeous Coogee is home to the Coogee Pavilion which is right on stunning Coogee Beach!
 This place is funky and fabulous offering local families and tourists alike, delicious food in a pretty darn cool setting.
 Kidlets will love playing all of the upsized games such as connect four, quoits and scrabble, and parents will love chilling out over a cold glass of something alcoholic (and their coffee is darn good too).

-Other notable places to eat around the suburb are the Coogee Diggers which has a brand new kids area, and free activity packs for kids with every meal purchase; The Hub (a trendy restaurant and bar) who let kids rule on Tuesdays, by offering free meals for little hubsters; and the new kid on the block is the groovy looking Lion & Buffalo in South Coogee – they have a sweet little area out the back where kidlets can happily roam whilst parents sit back and relax.
+Other notable places to eat around the suburb are the Coogee Diggers which has a brand new kids area, and free activity packs for kids with every meal purchase; the new kid on the block is the groovy looking Lion & Buffalo in South Coogee – they have a sweet little area out the back where kidlets can happily roam whilst parents sit back and relax.

 Right at the end of the Eastern Suburbs, La Perouse is a fascinating suburb to visit (Captain Cook apparently first landed here).
 There are quite a few places to eat in Lapa, with Driftwood on the Bay being the most kid friendly.